 PRO CON Both Easy to understand.
 Can be broken down in agreement tables.
 Doesn't factor in: # we expect to get right by chance.
-Sample size of each score Counts Shows the actual number so we know if we have a few or a lot. e.g. a % of 2% might mean only 2 people or 1000 depending on the sample size.
-Hard to compare between studies with W THE UNIVERSITY OF Easy to compare between studies with different sample size.
+Sample size of each score Counts • Shows the actual number so we know if we have a lot of very little in absolute terms e.g. a % of 2% might mean only 2 people or 1000 depending on the sample size.
+A bit harder to interpret than the % since we also need to factor in sample size.
+Hard to compare between studies with unequal n. % • Easy to compare between studies with different sample size. • We don't know if we have a lot of very little in absolute terms.